codeborne/klite/TUTORIAL.md

 Then no extra validation code is needed in route handlers, which is easy to forget.

-`JsonMapper.trimToNull` is enabled by default, so you get more clean data into your objects, and won't get empty strings into required (non-null) fields.
+`JsonMapper.trimToNull` is enabled by default, so you get more clean data into your objects, and won't get empty strings into required (non-null) fields — input Strings will be trimmed and converted to null if empty.

 ## Login/access/sessions

-To enable sessions support, pass a `SessionStore` implementation to Server's constructor:
+To enable session support, pass a `SessionStore` implementation to Server's constructor:

 ```kotlin
 Server(sessionStore = CookieSessionStore())
 ```

-CookieSessionStore will store session data in a cookie, which survives server restarts and works with multiple server instances.
-Session data is encrypted and cannot be tamprered with, but can be subject to replay attacks.
+`CookieSessionStore` will store session data in a cookie, which survives server restarts and works with multiple server instances.
+Session data is encrypted and cannot be tampered with, but can be subject to replay attacks if you rely on changes in the session state for security checks.

-Store as few data as possible in the session, and use it mostly for user identification and authorization.
+Store as few data as possible in the session and use it mostly for user identification and authorization.
 Any state-related data in session will be problematic with the browser's back button.

 Then you can use `session` object to store and retrieve session data, e.g: